derruba2000/ASSETFlow/README.md

 1. Configure DLT Hub to extract data from the `AssetFlow` SQLite database.
 2. Set up Snowflake as the destination for the ingested data.
-3. Schedule the ingestion pipeline to run at regular intervals.

 ### Step 2: Transform Data with dbt